Bottle with drain note inside

 Why Is My Water Heater Not Working

-19 Common Hot Water Heater Problems We've Uncovered Over The Last 138 Years.
+19 Common Hot Water Heater Problems We’ve Uncovered Over The Last 140 Years.

-Water leaking from the top.
+1. Water is leaking from the top.

 1. Cold or hot water pipe may be loose.